nohren/react-digital-rain/README.md

 <h1>Intro</h1>

-This component renders beautiful neon digital rain on a black background.
+This component renders neon digital rain on a black background.
 It fits its container.
 It can be enabled to go fullscreen when clicked on.
-This is probably best used as a fullscreen screensaver.
+This is probably best used as a screensaver, in fullscreen mode.

 ```
 npm install react-digital-rain